kyoh86/dotfiles/nvim/lua/kyoh86/poc/codex_ghost.md

 ## Notes
 - No streaming; results arrive when the command exits.
-- Ghost is cleared on each new request and when accepting/dismissing.
+- Ghost is cleared on each new request, when leaving Insert/Buffer, and when accepting/dismissing.
 - If Codex fails or returns empty text, the ghost is removed silently.